Peg Leg Porker

 Seasoning: (Unsure)

 Description: Smoked for 16-17 hours, they were extremely moist and had a strong smoke flavor running through them.
-They were also a great blend of fat and meat having been trimmed well.
-Similar to the brisket though, the salt and pepper and possibly another seasoning flavors were not coming through as much as I would have liked and needs just a little something else for it to take top burnt ends in the state
+They were also a great blend of fat and meat, having been trimmed well.
+Similar to the brisket, though, the salt and pepper and possibly another seasoning flavors were not coming through as much as I would have liked, and needs just a little something else for it to take top burnt ends in the state

 St Louis Style Spare Ribs